mozilla-lockwise/lockbox-extension/docs/metrics.md

 This is the metrics collection plan for Lockbox's alpha release.
 It is more of a wishlist than a plan - only some portion of what's here might actually be implemented.

 Best viewed in something that can render Markdown.

+## TL;DR Metrics Priorities for Alpha

+These are the metrics that we have identified that best balance time to implement and importance-to-have

+1. Some event that reflects the initialization of the first run flow, e.g. the `lockbox_setup.render` event described below

+2. Some event that reflects the rendering of the item list after confirmation of master password, or an event that fires at the end of the process that is triggered by a successful re-entering of the user's FxA password.
+This event would be used to track the completion of the setup flow.

+3. Changes to the datastore, along with the type of change that occurred (CRUD) see the event category e.g. `lockbox_datastore.changed`

+4. Interaction events that reflect the user's intention to modify the datastore.
+This could include `lockbox_item_list.interaction` (clicks on items in the list) or `lockbox_new_item.render` and `lockbox_edit_item.render` that track the rendering of the item editor interfaces.

+5. A click event on the button used to leave feedback.
+We need this to make sure people are reliably redirected to the feedback form.
+See `lockbox_feedback.interaction`

 ## Analysis